-We’re excited to celebrate Hari Raya and Eid in full force this year, but the thought of it is daunting at the same time!
-Here are some tips to ease the family back into family gatherings like the pre-Covid days
+We’re excited to celebrate Hari Raya and Eid after Covid, but the thought of it is daunting at the same time!
+Here are some tips to ease the family back into family gatherings

 We used to host large family gatherings and visit multiple households a day to ‘tick off the checklist’ of extended family members and distant relatives.
 Which all feels like a foreign concept now in a post-pandemic world!
 That said, there’s also lots to be excited about – like seeing all the kids play with sparklers together, friendships blossoming among cousins, reunions with extended family members and old friends… But it can all still be pretty overwhelming, especially for families with young kids.
 So if you’re feeling the pressure to suddenly get back into the swing of things after two years of Hari Raya in lockdown, you’re not alone.

 Here are some tips on how to ease your family (and yourself, mama!) back into house visits and family gatherings this festive season!

 1. Manage your expectations